Home

 Once the undermined crop refused to sprout, not one person guessed that the queen regnant Ino was the mastermind behind the catastrophe, so no one accused her.

-King Athamas sent messengers to the Oracle at Delphi So he could ascertain what he could do to pacify the deities make it right again.
+King Athamas sent messengers to the Oracle at Delphi so he could ascertain what to do in order to pacify the deities and make things right again.

 The devious Queen Ino prevented this by greasing the palms the courier sent by her the King.
 Ino told the messenger to tell the King that the oracle said there was to be a ritual killing of the prince Phrixus and the population would evade famine.